-Requires \$100,000 of unexpended work project appropriations to be used by MDOC, in cooperation with DTMB, to conduct a study to find a suitable location for a corrections officer training academy; requires a minimum of three locations to be studied, including the former Riverside Correctional Facility; requires the new academy to have classrooms, offices, a gymnasium, a cafeteria, lodging facilities, an outdoor training area, and a firearm range; requires a report on results of the study, including projected costs.
+Requires \$100,000 of unexpended work project appropriations to be used by MDOC, in cooperation with DTMB, to conduct a study to find a suitable location for a corrections officer training academy; requires a minimum of four locations to be studied, including the former Riverside and Ojibway Correctional Facilities; requires the new academy to have classrooms, offices, a gymnasium, a cafeteria, lodging facilities, an outdoor training area, and a firearm range; requires a report on results of the study, including projected costs.
 Executive does not include.
 House includes new language.
+Senate does not include.
+Conference includes new language as Sec.
+317, but revises it to not include the appropriation for conducting the study.

 Sec.
-228. Demolition of Former Deerfield Correctional Facility - NEW
+228. Demolition of Former Deerfield Correctional Facility - NEW (VETOED)

 Requires \$750,000 of unexpended work project appropriations to be used for demolition of the former Deerfield Correctional Facility; requires MDOC to work with DTMB on awarding a contract to the most responsive and responsible best value bidder for demolition; requires MDOC to transfer the \$750,000 to DTMB for costs associated with the demolition.
 Executive does not include.
 House includes new language.
+Senate does not include.
+Conference includes new language.